Introduction

 Communication

-Of the ten HF foci considered most relevant for patient safety, the WHO identified "communication failure" as a significant and recurrent contributor to adverse events.
-They assert a clear relationship between communication skills, teamwork, and simulation-based medical education.[27]
+Of the 10 human factors considered most relevant for patient safety, the World Health Organization (WHO) identified communication failure as a significant and recurrent contributor to adverse events.
+The WHO emphasized a clear relationship between communication skills, teamwork, and simulation-based medical education.[27]
 In high-acuity situations, increasing illness severity correlates with increased directive-style leadership.
 However, there remains ample opportunity to inform HFE and simulation literature regarding ideal leadership communication styles.
-Additional communication-related topics that are ripe for clarification include "outer-loop" communications, including how team members decide what items are "relevant" to the team leader or when the appropriate timing for team leader updates would be.[28]
-In one study utilizing inter-professional simulation to evaluate the response to neurologic emergencies, investigators identified concepts of clear communication.
-They highlighted approaches such as "stating the obvious," "announcing what you are doing," and "repeating information back" to ensure its accuracy.
-Further, while the development of a "flat hierarchy" was considered conducive to all team members being "heard," assertive communication was a requisite expectation of each team member's role to best support error prevention and other patient safety principles.[29]
+Additional communication-related topics that warrant further clarification include outer-loop communications, including how team members decide which information is relevant to the team leader or when it is most appropriate to provide updates.[28]
+In a study using interprofessional simulation to evaluate the response to neurologic emergencies, investigators identified clear communication concepts.
+The concepts included approaches such as stating the obvious, announcing what you are doing, and repeating information to ensure accuracy.
+Moreover, although the development of a flat hierarchy was considered conducive to all team members being heard, assertive communication was a requisite expectation of each team member's role to best support error prevention and other patient safety principles.[29]

-Effective patient communication skills are also critical for leaders.
-Nursing professional development practitioners at a pediatric tertiary care center developed standardized patient simulations to train interdisciplinary healthcare providers in the assessment, identification, and intervention of adolescents at risk for suicide in any clinical setting.
-They supplemented existing curricula by integrating standardized patient simulations utilizing the HEEADSSS assessment to deliver communication-focused education.
+Effective patient communication skills are also critical for healthcare leaders.
+Nursing professional development practitioners at a pediatric tertiary care center developed standardized patient simulations to train interdisciplinary healthcare providers in assessing, identifying, and intervening with adolescents at risk for suicide in any clinical setting.
+These healthcare providers supplemented existing curricula by integrating standardized patient simulations using the HEEADSSS assessment to deliver communication-focused education.
 After this pilot, they demonstrated increased confidence, clinical competency regarding psychosocial interviews, and use of the HEEADSSS tool.
-Additionally, they were able to increase the number of social work referrals for modifiable risk factors of suicide.[30]
+In addition, they were able to increase the number of social work referrals for modifiable risk factors of suicide.[30]

 Cognitive Load and Clinical Decision-Making

-Simulated scenarios delivered in a pediatric ICU allowed researchers to evaluate 20 types of tasks surrounding the institution of multimodal monitoring.
-Structured debriefing included elements of HTA, CTA, and usability testing.
-In addition to providing insight into participant thought processes, the "think aloud" simulation method enabled investigators to provide insight to participants regarding the information available on the platform.
-This study highlights the dichotomous ability of technology to either support or hinder technical tasks, as well as the utility of simulation methodology to support the HFE evaluation process.[17]
-Simulated outpatient encounters have also been used for usability testing between different ADS products.[31]
+Simulated scenarios delivered in a pediatric intensive care unit (PICU) allowed researchers to evaluate 20 types of tasks surrounding the institution of multimodal monitoring.
+Structured debriefing included elements of Hierarchical Task Analysis, Cognitive Task Analysis, and usability testing.
+In addition to providing insight into participant thought processes, the think-aloud simulation method enabled investigators to provide insight to participants regarding the information available on the platform.
+This study highlights the dichotomous ability of technology to either support or hinder technical tasks and the utility of simulation methodology to support the HFE evaluation process.[17]
+Simulated outpatient encounters have also been used to test the usability of different ambient digital scribe products.[31]

-Pediatric Hospitalists have described a framework for advancing QI and research regarding clinical decision support (CDS) tools.
-Traditional QI methodology, such as the 5 Why's, SEIPS model, is first used to define the clinical problem and understand the associated work system.
-Next, confirmation of alignment between the CDS and the desired improvements is achieved through developing CDS use metrics and carefully identified balancing and process-outcome measures.
-Simulation subsequently provides a platform for the iterative process of usability heuristics as representative groups of participants perform their workflow utilizing the CDS tool.
-Integrating assessment tools like The 5 "Rights" of CDS (information, time, person, channel, and format) into a structured debriefing process allows investigators to evaluate interface validity from the HCD perspective and to incorporate user feedback into the PDSA cycles of tool reiteration.[32]
+Pediatric hospitalists have described a framework for advancing QI and research regarding clinical decision support tools.
+Traditional QI methodologies, such as the 5 Why's and Systems Engineering Initiative for Patient Safety (SEIPS) model, are first used to define the clinical problem and understand the associated work system.
+Next, alignment between the clinical decision support and the intended improvements is confirmed by developing clinical decision support utilization metrics and carefully selected balancing and process-outcome measures.
+Simulation subsequently provides a platform for the iterative process of usability heuristics as representative groups of participants perform their workflow using the clinical decision support tool.
+Integrating assessment tools such as the 5 Rights of clinical decision support (information, time, person, channel, and format) into a structured debriefing process allows investigators to evaluate interface validity from a human-centered design perspective and to incorporate user feedback into the Plan-Do-Study-Act cycles of tool reiteration.[32]

 Situational Awareness